What Is Nam Prik Pao?

 Why does my Nam Prik Pao taste flat and sharp instead of smoky and complex?

 The chilies and aromatics were not roasted long enough.
-The roasting stage is where the depth of Nam Prik Pao is built — the caramelization of the garlic and shallots, the charring of the chili skins.
-If the roasting is underdone, the paste will taste of raw dried chili rather than something that has been taken through heat and transformed.
+The roasting stage is where the depth of Nam Prik Pao is built, the caramelization of the garlic and shallots, the charring of the chili edges.
+If the roasting is underdone, the paste will taste of raw dried chili rather than something that has been transformed by heat.
 Go further than you think you need to.
 The char is the flavor.

 Why is my Nam Prik Pao paste not smooth?

-The chilies were not soaked long enough after roasting, or the mortar work was not completed before the next ingredient was added.
-Roasted dried chilies need fifteen to twenty minutes of soaking in warm water before they will grind smoothly.
-Add each ingredient to the mortar only when the previous one is fully broken down.
-Threads of chili skin that are visible in the mortar will still be visible in the finished paste.
-There is no shortcut past the mortar work.
+The chilies were not soaked long enough after roasting, or the blending was not completed before the next ingredient was added.
+Roasted dried chilies need fifteen to twenty minutes of soaking in warm water before they will blend smoothly.
+Add each ingredient only when the previous one is fully broken down.
+Threads of chili skin that are visible will still be visible in the finished paste.

 Can I make Nam Prik Pao in a food processor or blender?